jrroosevelt/VS2PCG/VS2PCG_glossary.md

 When you make a deck with a starting [AEW] Main Character you also get to bring a Challenge Match out-of-game pile.
 These do not count as part of your 60-card deck.
 This pile is **Public** (any player can look at it) and **Fixed** (It always includes the same four Challenge Match cards).

 At the start of the very first turn of the game (regardless of which player goes first), you will choose one of your Challenge Match cards.
 Put the card face-up to the side of the game so all players can see it.
 It does not count as being in play and can't be interacted with during the game.
 (Your other Challenge Match cards won't be used this game.)

+If two or more players have AEW Main Characters, you will take turns choosing your Challenge Match cards starting with the first player and then proceeding clockwise.

+Your Challenge Match grants a keyword power to AEW characters while they are on your side including your main character.
+This lasts the whole game.

+# "Champion"
+Some Main Characters have "Champion" on their type line.
+This has no built-in game mechanic, but some cards such as the AEW World Championship Belt reference Champions.

 # Choose
 Many cards tell you to "Choose a [thing]".
 For example, choose a Super Power, or choose a Supporting Character.
 Unlike when you **name** something, you can only **choose** an item that is in play (aka in the Play Zone) unless otherwise indicated.